 This displays all your photos and videos in chronological upload order.
 You can use the Siri Remote to navigate your way through each image; select an image or video, and you can view it in full screen.
 Just be careful about the selfies you put up on the 60-inch screen — you don't want to scare anyone!

-Also present in iOS 10, the Memories feature automatically and algorithmically collects photos and video into albums based on time, location, or faces in the images.
-The more images you add to iCloud, the more memories the app can generate.
+The Memories feature automatically and algorithmically collects photos and videos into albums based on time, location, or faces in the images.
+The more pictures you add to iCloud, the more memories the app can generate.

-This tab allows you to view any images you've shared to iCloud with your family and friends (or vice versa).
-Unfortunately, you can't share images and albums from the Apple TV — only view photos and videos you or a friend has shared.
+This tab allows you to view any images you've shared with iCloud with your family and friends (or vice versa).
+Unfortunately, you can't share pictures and albums from the Apple TV — only view photos and videos you or a friend has shared.

-Here, you'll find any and all Albums you've created, along with Apple's "smart" albums for video, panoramas, and more.
+Here, you'll find Albums you've created, along with Apple's "smart" albums for video, panoramas, and more.
 As with Shared, you can't create or edit albums on your Apple TV, only view them.